bensmithett/style/README.md

 The output CSS can be inspected in `css/app.css` or you can open `index.html` in a browser to see it in action.

-Pull requests for examples for other build tools are welcome!
+Pull requests adding examples for other build tools are welcome!

 ### Gulp